pascalgn/automerge-action/README.md

   (rebase all commits of the branch onto the base branch) or [`squash`](https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits) (squash all commits into a single commit).
 The default option is `merge`.
+- `ENABLE_FORK`: Specify whether automerge from external repository is enabled or not.
+  By default, it is disabled to automerge a pull-request from forked repository.
+  Set `true` to enable it.
 - `TOKEN`: In some cases it can be useful to run this action as a certain user (by default, it will run as `github-actions`).
 This can be useful if you want to use the _Restrict who can push to matching branches_ option in the branch